2022 Piala Presiden (Indonesia)

-The 2022 Indonesia President's Cup (Piala Presiden 2022) was the fifth edition of Indonesia President's Cup.
+The 2022 Piala Presiden (2022 Indonesia President's Cup) was the fifth edition of Piala Presiden.
 It was held by the Football Association of Indonesia (PSSI) as a pre-season tournament for the 2022–23 Liga 1.
 The tournament started on 11 June and finished on 17 July 2022.

 Arema were the defending champions after winning the title in 2019, and they beat Borneo Samarinda 1–0 on aggregate in the finals for their third title in the tournament.

 Teams

 The following 18 teams (18 from Liga 1) participated for the tournament.